Key Takeaways

 Understanding the Quick Ratio

 The quick ratio, also called the acid test ratio, is a liquidity ratio that measures a company's ability to pay its short-term obligations using only its most liquid assets.
-Unlike the current ratio, it excludes inventory and other less liquid current assets.
+Unlike the current ratio, it excludes inventory and other less liquid current assets, providing a more conservative view of a company's financial health.

 The Quick Ratio Formula